 Foreign nationals who are legally domiciled in Iceland may own residential property in Iceland.

-If a foreign national wishes to continue to own property in Iceland after leaving the country, they must apply for permission to do so.
-Foreign nationals who are not legally domiciled in Iceland may apply for permission to buy residential property from the Ministry of justice.
+If foreign national wishes to continue owning property in Iceland after leaving the country, they must apply for permission.
+Foreign nationals who are not legally domiciled in Iceland may apply for permission to buy residential property from the Ministry of justice

-The Housing and Construction Authority issues loans for the purchase of property and real estate.
-Loan applications are available here.
+The Housing and Construction Authority (HMS) issues loans for the purchase of property and real estate.

 Icelandic banks issue loans for the purchase of property and real estate.
 You can obtain information on loan conditions on the websites of the banks or by contacting a service representative at one of their branches.